 Your first week in the new place sets the tone.

 • Soft opening first.
-A day or two with just regulars before you go public.
-Iron out the kinks with friendly faces.
+A day or two with just regulars before you go public lets you iron out the kinks with friendly faces.

 • Don't overbook.
-Everything takes longer when you don't know where anything is.
-Give yourself breathing room.
+Everything takes longer when you don't know where anything is, so give yourself breathing room.

 • Ask for feedback.
-What do clients think?
-What's not working?
-Fix issues quickly.
+Find out what clients think and what's not working, then fix issues quickly.

 • Local marketing push.
-Leaflets, local Facebook groups, introductory offers for new neighbours.
-You're new to this patch.
-Introduce yourself.
+Leaflets, local Facebook groups, and introductory offers for new neighbours will help because you're new to this patch and nobody knows you yet.

 The complete moving checklist

-Print this.
-Stick it on the wall.
-Check things off as you go.
+Print this, stick it on the wall, and check things off as you go.

 6+ months before